griffing52/EvolutionSimulation/README.md

 # EvolutionSimulation

 ## Project Overview
 **EvolutionSimulation** is a Java-based simulation that visualizes a population of particles evolving towards a target.
 This simulation demonstrates genetic algorithms, where each generation of particles adapts based on "fitness" — the proximity to a defined target.
-The project displays genetic evolution, mutation, and natural selection principles.
+The project displays **genetic evolution**, **mutation**, and **natural selection** principles.

 ## Features
 - **Population Management:** Each particle in the simulation has its own DNA, and populations evolve over time.